vannesschancc/CodingQuestion/ProblemSummary.md

 ```
 ### Other Same Direction
+- Fancy trick in LinkedList, connected one tail to the head of the other linkedlist
 ```java

 /*
     Other Same Direction,
     When shorter list is done, connect it to the head of the longer one